YuqiWu04/CP3407_GroupProject/README.md

 * Option-1 (tested and worked ok): PyCharm supports editing of these .md files.
 Then you need to push to the main branch or make a pull request.
 * Option-2 (tested ok): Edit and commit it directly on github.
 Then any local repo copies will need to be "updated"

-#Project overview & goal
-## Internet fundamental learning guide
-This is a learning guidance app which help students quickly understand the concepts of internet fundamentals by some hands-on activities and provide guidance.

 ## How to submit [You may delete this before submitting]